Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-In Ann Rule’s 1980 true crime novel about Bundy entitled “The Stranger Beside Me: The True Crime Story of Ted Bundy,” she wrote that Kloepfer became a “central force in his life for the next seven years" after they first met.
+Ann Rule described Kloepfer in her 1980 true crime novel “The Stranger Beside Me: The True Crime Story of Ted Bundy,” as a “central force in his life for the next seven years" in Bundy's life.

 She and Bundy met at the Seattle-area bar Sandpiper Tavern on September 26, 1969.
 Kloepfer was hesitant at first but allowed Bundy to buy her a beer.
 She was fascinated by Bundy and his interest in psychology.